mitTransportAnalyst/documentation-of-geojson-files/README.md

 - **(2) stations**:

--- [Geojson for stations](https://github.com/mitTransportAnalyst/documentation-of-geojson-files/blob/master/stations.geojson).
+-- [GeoJSON for stations](https://github.com/mitTransportAnalyst/documentation-of-geojson-files/blob/master/stations.geojson).
 The stations on one line has a unique id.

 -- the json file which include the style for each line id.
 For example, "A" is the line id.
 ```javascript